Jay-sanjay/Fake-Image-Detection/README.md

  - It can perform Orchestration (Creating Pipelines)

+## Currently we are using the python Application for CI/CD workflow , but for future we would like to have AWS-CICD workflows:
-# AWS-CICD-Deployment-with-Github-Actions
+### AWS-CICD-Deployment-with-Github-Actions

-## 1. Login to AWS console.
+### 1. Login to AWS console.

-## 2. Create IAM user for deployment
+### 2. Create IAM user for deployment

 	#with specific access